wp-plugins/duracelltomi-google-tag-manager/readme.txt

 5. Advanced settings

 == Changelog ==

+= 0.4 =
+* New: you can now select container code placement.
+This way you can insert the code snippet after the opening body tag.
+Please read FAQ for details
+* New: initial support for social event tracking for Facebook and Twitter buttons.
+Please read FAQ for details
+* Updated: event name on successful WooCommerce transacion: OrderCompleted -> gtm4wp.orderCompleted
+* Fixed: frontend JS codes did not load on some WordPress installs

 = 0.3 =
 * Updated: admin page does not show an alert box if Tag Manager ID or dataLayer variable name is incorrect.
 Instead it shows a warning line below the input field.